decretist/Dissertation/Chapter2/chapter2.markdown

 than once to bribery in order to realize that objective) has a distinctly contemporary feel to it.[61]

-**The key finding of the dissertation is that the case statements were written by someone other than the author(s) of the first-recension *dicta*.**

 ### Questions

-Questions are second-order internal nodes subordinate to cases, and are found only in Part II of the *Decretum*.
+Questions (*quaestiones*) are second-order internal nodes subordinate to cases, and are found only in Part II of the *Decretum*.
 They are contained by a case and in turn contain chapters.
 They are formally identical with distinctions in Part I, *de Pen*., and Part III, that is, they contain a single terminal node (the *dictum ante*), followed by an ordered sequence of one or more internal nodes (the chapters) containing inscription, rubric, canon and *dictum post* terminal nodes.

 Because questions are contained by and subordinate to cases, the *dicta